Panchayat (TV series): Season 2

 On 28 April 2022, the second season was announced after the completion of the production.
 On 2 May 2022, it was announced that the second season will premiere on 20 May 2022.
 However, Prime Video released all the episodes on 18 May 2022, two days earlier than its actual premiere date.

 Season 3

 Deepak Kumar Mishra revealed to social media that there would be a Panchayat Season 3.
 It was later confirmed that season 3 would also have eight episodes like the previous two seasons and would be released in late 2023.
 However, it was further delayed to early 2024.
 Finally, after many delays, it released on 28 May 2024.

 Season 4

 On 3 April 2025, marking the fifth anniversary of the series, the makers originally announced that its fourth season will premiere on 2 July 2025.
-Later the date changed to 24 June 2025.
+Later, the date was changed to 24 June 2025.

 Season 5

-On 7 July 2025, TVF and Amazon Prime Video announced on social media that the season 5 will be released in 2026.
+On 7 July 2025, TVF and Amazon Prime Video announced on social media that the fifth season will be released in 2026.